Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct

-Diffusion models \citep{song2020score,ho2020denoising,sohl2015deep} added Gaussian noises to data with a forward diffusion process and then learn the backward stochastic differential equation (SDE) with so-called score neural networks.
-Early acceleration reduced the steps of iterative samplers using training-free high-order ODE solvers \citep{Song2021DDIM,Lu2022DPMSolver,Karras2022Elucidating,xue2023sasolver}.
-However, solver-based acceleration suffered from discretization error in less than 10 generation steps.
+Diffusion models \citep{song2020score,ho2020denoising,sohl2015deep} perturb data by adding Gaussian noise in a forward diffusion process and then learn the reverse-time dynamics (formulated as a stochastic differential equation) using score networks.
+Early efforts to accelerate sampling reduced the number of calls to iterative samplers using training-free high-order ODE solvers \citep{Song2021DDIM,Lu2022DPMSolver,Karras2022Elucidating,xue2023sasolver}.
+However, such solver-based acceleration still suffered from discretization error in less than ten generation steps.